Marcos1D9/Marcos1D9/README.md

 - Working in a group of developers to plain and assign the tasks to made the project

+- Coordinating with my colleagues to connect their work by unifying the frontend with the backend

+- Work under pressure, on a fixed date and improving my sense of responsibility

 **And about my technical skills adquired**